 Once an appropriate methodology has been established, students may begin using the selected processes and instruments to collect information related to the research question.
 Data should first be organized in some logical format.
-Charts, tables and other graphic organizers may be used to record information in a form that clarifies the relationship of the data.
+Charts, tables, and other graphic organizers may be used to record information in a form that clarifies the relationship of the data.
 Once the data is organized, students may use critical thinking processes to interpret the data and make inferences that lead to a conclusion.
 It is the role of the supervising teacher to lead students in using critical thinking processes that lead to logical conclusions based on sufficient data.
-Teachers, students, and other supporting adults should refer to the Judges' Scoring Sheet to review judging criteria related to collecting, analyzing, and interpreting data.
+Teachers, students, and other supporting adults should refer to the Judges' 2024 Social Studies Fair Score Sheet to review (p.
+9) to review judging criteria related to collecting, analyzing, and interpreting data.